kyeshmz/kkshmz.com/content/projects/exchangewhere.md

 {{< youtube xrcHsGHTEdU >}}

 This is a project that was created in collaboration with [Sonilab](http://sonilab.org/contents/about) and [SJQ++](http://sjq.jp/sjqpp/).
 [Sonilab](http://sonilab.org/contents/about) is a creative group of producers that aim to give a different perspective to how we interact with music.
+Being a member of [Sonilab](http://sonilab.org/contents/about), I was in charge of creating the scraping mechanism for the sounds, rearrange them into genres, and also the scraping mechanism for the images for the interactive tablet in the museum.

 This porject with [SJQ++](http://sjq.jp/sjqpp/) was created for the Chiba City Museum of Art and videographer [Hayashi Yuki](http://kanyukuyuki.tumblr.com), creating a live interactive installation that is interactive both offline and online.